The 2016 Kilowatt Crackdown application period is closed. Winners will be announced March 22nd, 2017. Register today for the 2017 competition.

 *The number of buildings recognized will be determined by the number and space types of the final pool of entrants, as determined by ENERGY STAR space type definitions in effect at the close of the Kilowatt Crackdown competition year.

-The deadline to register for the Kilowatt Crackdown is February 10, 2017.
+The deadline to register for the 2017 Kilowatt Crackdown competition is January 19, 2018.

 "Through the Kilowatt Crackdown, the Louisville Energy Alliance is leveraging the ENERGY STAR platform to help building owners achieve greater energy performance with measurable results, as part of the Mayor of Louisville's effort to reduce greenhouse gas emissions community-wide.
 The Louisville Kilowatt Crackdown is a model program for any community that is looking to promote improvements in commercial building energy performance to lower energy costs and protect the climate."